Semantic Refinement with LLMs for Graph Representations: Implementation Details

 \section{Implementation Details}

 For each dataset, backbone, and method we perform a random search over architecture and optimization hyperparameters.
 The candidate values are: hidden dimension \{8, 16, 32, 64, 128, 256\}, number of layers \{1, 2, 3\}, normalization layer in \{none, batchnorm\}, learning rate \{5e-2, 1e-2, 5e-3, 1e-3\}, weight decay \{0.0, 5e-5, 1e-4, 5e-4\}, and dropout rate \{0.0, 0.1, 0.5, 0.8\}.
 For each configuration we choose the setting that achieves the best validation accuracy.
-DAS introduces additional hyperparameters: the number of refinement iterations $T$, entropy threshold $\tau$, and the support-set size $K$ used in exemplar retrieval.
-We fix $K=10$, and $\tau = 0.5$ for all datasets.
-We use $T=3$ refinement iterations on all datasets except Pubmed, where we set $T=1$.
+GES introduces two additional hyperparameters: the entropy threshold $\tau$ and the support-set size $K$ used in exemplar retrieval.
+For citation graphs, We fix $K=10$ and $\tau = 0.5$ for all datasets.